arsip/bestguess/README.md

 First, there is a limit to how accurately any tool can measure CPU time, and it is related to the OS scheduling quantum and its process accounting.
 (The quantum could be, e.g. 10ms, 20ms, 60ms, or larger.
 Some OS configurations may set it under 10ms.)
+Under typical (non-i/o) conditions, the quantum likely acts as the granularity for CPU time measurements.

 Second, we did not examine what other processes were running during the experiment.
-Perhaps some other activity interfered more with `bash` for some unknown reason.
+Perhaps some other activity interfered more with `bash` than `ls` for some reason.

-Third, we had to run the experiment above more than 10 times to get this result, so we could illustrate this phenomenon.
-Running many experiments, or increasing the number of runs in a single experiment, may make the above result much more unlikely.
+Third, I had to run the experiment above more than 10 times to get this result, so that I could illustrate this phenomenon.
+Running many experiments (or increasing the number of runs in a single experiment) may make seeming contradictions like this very unlikely.
 But it is the nature of sampling that unlikely samples are occasionally encountered.

-## Distribution statistics
+## Distribution analysis

 Our experience suggests that most of the time, the distribution of total CPU time is _not normal_.
 This may not be your experience, and BestGuess can